intershop/helm-charts/charts/iom/docs/ExampleDemo.rst

       local:
         hostPath: /run/desktop/mnt/host/c/Users/username/iom-share

-  The same modifications have to be applied to the configuration of persistent storage of postgres sub-chart.
+  The same modifications have to be applied to the configuration of persistent storage of the postgres sub-chart.

   Please also consult documentation about `Persistent Storage <PersistentStorage.rst>`_.

 Installation of NGINX Ingress Controller
 ========================================

 The installation of an *Ingress Controller* is a precondition for the installation of IOM.
-The *Ingress Controller* has to have support session stickiness, which is required by IOM.
+The *Ingress Controller* must support session stickiness, which is required by IOM.
 If the *NGINX Ingress Controller* is used, this precondition is satisfied and additionally the IOM Helm Charts are configuring the *NGINX Ingress Controller* right out of the box to enable session stickiness.

 The easiest way to install the *NGINX Ingress Controller* is by using the according Helm Charts.
 With the help of *Helm* the *NGINX Ingress Controller* will be installed within a separate Kubernetes namespace.